mparchment/salsabil-io/src/content/blog/hadith.md

 Another key point to note is that Imam Muslim never wrote chapter headings or titles.
 He simply gathered the hadiths of a particular issue together in order of strength.
 Later commentators wrote chapter headings, which they deduced from the contents of the hadith.
 Most editions of Sahih Muslim use Imam al-Nawawi’s chapter headings, due to his great standing in both fiqh and hadith.
 However, one should check earlier and later commentaries to see how different scholars have understood the chapters.

+- *Al-Musnad Al-Sahih* by Ibn Hibban

+Shaykh Ahmad Ma'bad recommends studying how Ibn Hibban categorizes ahadith according to the various categories of ahkam based on the wording of the narration.
+Note that Ibn Hibban's original organization of the book should be used, and not the later rearrangement by Ibn Balalan according to the abwab of fiqh.
+Ibn Hibban's Sahih is a masterpiece of riwayah and dirayah, demonstrating that he was truly an Imam.
+By understanding his method here, and knowing usul al-fiqh, one will be able to independently determine whether a hadith indicates obligation, permissibility, dislike, or prohibition.

 -  *Al-Sunan* by Abu Dawud al-Sijistani

 The Sunan of Abu Dawud should be prepared for by reading Abd al-Fattah Abu Ghuddah’s edition of his *Risalat ila Ahl Makkah*, which is one of the first treatises on nomenclature and methodology alongside Muslim’s *Muqaddimah* and al-Shafi’is *Risalah*.
 Abdullah al-Sa’d has an excellent audio commentary, focusing on ‘ulum al-hadith, of the opening chapters.
 Accompany *Sunan Abi Dawud* with *Mu’alim al-Sunan* by al-Khattabi, which is also one of the earliest commentaries on a hadith collection.